cyrilletuzi/vscode-angular-schematics/README.md

 ### Project root

-The project opened must be the root directory of the Angular project.
-It won't work from a parent directory, as the CLI itself requires to be in the Angular directory.
+**The project opened must be the root directory of the Angular project.
+It won't work from a parent directory, as the CLI itself requires to be in the Angular directory.**

+If your Angular project is inside your backend project, and you want both opened in VS Code:
+- open the *root* directory of the Angular project,
+- then in VS Code menu: "File" > "Add Folder to Workspace" > open the directory of your backend project.

 ### Custom shell